Weak tensor products of complete atomistic lattices: Automorphisms

 \section{Automorphisms}

-Let $\l_1,\cdots,\l_n\in\cCal$ different from $2$, $\l\in\sep(\l_1,\cdots,\l_n)$ and $u\in\cCal(\l,\l)$ sending atoms to atoms.
-In this section we prove that if $u$ is {\it large} (see Definition \ref{DefinitionLarge} below), then there is a permutation $f$ and arrows $v_i\in\cCal(\l_i,\l_{f(i)})$ sending atoms to atoms such that for any atom $p$ of $\l$, $u(p)_{f(i)}=v_i(p_i)$.
+In this section we prove the following result.
+Let $\l_1,\cdots,\l_n$ be simple closure spaces different from $2$, $\l\in\sep(\l_1,\cdots,\l_n)$ and $u\in\cCal(\l,\l)$ sending atoms to atoms.
+If $u$ is {\it large} (see Definition \ref{DefinitionLarge} below), then there is a permutation $f$ of $\{1,\cdots,n\}$ and arrows $v_i\in\cCal(\l_i,\l_{f(i)})$ sending atoms to atoms such that for any atom $p$ of $\l$, $u(p)_{f(i)}=v_i(p_i)$.
 We need some hypotheses on each $\l_i$ which are true for instance if each $\l_i$ is irreducible orthocomplemented with the covering property or an irreducible DAC-lattice.
 Note that our hypotheses imply irreducibility.
 Note also that if $u$ is an automorphism, then $u$ is large.